 Four decades later, after research and hundreds of studies, statistics show that fathers who are active in their children’s lives largely determine their future success.
 Better social life, grades at school, and future achievements may result when there is a dad in a child’s life.

-In the article, “Why Kids Need Their Dads” by Steve Loyd, fathers’ contributions to their children’s wellbeing are explored:
+In the article “Why Kids Need Their Dads” by Steve Loyd, fathers’ contributions to their children’s well-being are explored:

 1. Involved Dads = Successful children